flams/CouchDB-emily-tools/README.md

 ## Changelog

+###2.0.1 - pending

+* #11 - can't synchronize if a document is 'too big'

 ###2.0.0 - 27 APR 2013

-* Complete refactor of the tools.
+* Complete refactoring of the tools.
 Documents, BulkDocuments and Views are in distinct files.
 * Fixed bugs in document creation/update
 * Fixed bulk docs not updating the rev id after upload
 * document.remove also returns a promise